sbp/duxlot/README.rst

 These are the allowed option fields for the configuration file:

-:admins: Nicks of people allowed to use administrative commands
-:channels: List of channels to join
+:address: Server to connect to, as "[ssl ]<hostname>[:<port>]"
 :nick: Nick for the bot to use for itself
-:nickserv: Pass to send to NickServ services bot
-:owner: Nick of the owner of the bot, allowed to use owner commands
-:port: The port of the server to connect to
 :prefix: Default prefix used across all channels for commands

-:prefixes: Mapping of channels to their local command prefix
+:admin-channels: Channels in which some admin commands can be used
+:admin-owner: Owner of the bot, allowed to use owner commands
+:admin-users: Users who are allowed to use admin commands

-:private: Private channels where seen data should not be recorded
+:core-private: Private channels where seen data should not be recorded

-:server: The hostname of the server to connect to
+:start-channels: List of channels to join on connecting to the server
+:start-nickserv: Password to send to the NickServ services bot
+:start-password: Password to send to the server

 Story
 -----